Riemann-Hilbert problems from Donaldson-Thomas theory: Geometric case: Gromov-Witten invariants

 \section{Geometric case: Gromov-Witten invariants}

-In this section we consider a class of BPS structures related to closed topological string theory on a compact Calabi-Yau threefold $X$.
-In mathematical terms they arise from stability conditions on the category of coherent sheaves on $X$ supported in dimension $\leq 1$.
+In this section we consider a class of BPS structures related to closed topological string theory on a compact Calabi-Yau threefold.
+In mathematical terms they arise from stability conditions on the category of coherent sheaves supported in dimension $\leq 1$.
 These BPS structures are uncoupled but not finite.
-We shall show that formally applying the asymptotic expansion \eqref{em} reproduces the genus 0 degenerate contributions to the Gromov-Witten generating function.
-We will give a more careful analysis in a future paper \cite{tocome}.
+We will show that formally applying the expression \eqref{em} in this case reproduces the genus 0 degenerate contributions to the Gromov-Witten generating function.
+In \cite{tocome} we give a more careful analysis for the special case of the resolved conifold.